 We have provided students with a space at the end of the workbook to upload any evidence of Continuing Professional Development (CPD) or educational opportunities they might attend.
-Documents can be either scanned or a photo can be taken.

-Students will need to add any documents and/or photos to their asset store and then upload them to their workbook
+Documents can be either scanned into the desktop or a photo can be taken.
+Students will need to add any documents to their asset store and then upload the document to their workbook.